Younes-R/e-learn-platform/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Implementation

+### Fetching Sessions Data on Calendar.tsx

+our idea is to:

+1. fetch sessions data of the current month and store it `currSessions` or something similar
+2. if blank1.length, fetch sessions data of the previous month and store it `prevSessions`, else continue
+3. if blank2.length, fetch sessions data of the next month and store it in `nextSessions`, else continue.

+sessions data should be of type `Array<DayData>` .

+fetching and caching (async state management) is handeled by tanStackQuery.

+`Day` Component has a dayData attribute, which should be set like this: if there is data corresponding to the day date, assign it to the component, else return null. we propose creating a function to handle this: `assignSession` that has two args: one argument called date of type `Date`, used to extract the year, month and day values from it. this argument is provided by the other props values of `Day`, and another argument sessions of type `Array<DayData>` which could be `currSessions`, `prevSessions` or `nextSessions`. the function searches for a an element in sessions with the same date values provided in the first argument. if found return this element, else return null.

+`Day` should handle the null value returned by `AssignSession`.

+from this, I suggest to change the type `DayData` to include also the exact date of the day (ie year, month, day) and remove day attribute from `SessionDataSegment`.